Docker-Daze/itu-minitwit/report/report.md

 **Infrastructure threat sources:**

-- R9: An attacker scans for open ports and discovers multiple exposed services. this can lead to data exposure and disruption of service.
+- R9: An attacker scans for open ports and discovers multiple exposed services.
+This can lead to data exposure and disruption of service.
-- R10: An attacker scans for open ports and identifies an exposed Elasticsearch instance listening on port 9200.
-Since the service lacks authentication, the attacker is able to gain access to vulnerable data.
-- R11: An attacker gains SSH access to our droplet and interacts with our running containers.
+- R10: An attacker gains SSH access to the droplet and interacts with the running containers.

 **Monitoring/logging threat sources:**

-- R12: An attacker gains unauthorized access to Elasticsearch logs and backs up sensitive data.
+- R11: An attacker gains unauthorized access to Elasticsearch logs and backs up sensitive data.

 ![Risk matrix](images/Risk_matrix.png)